 For some couples, however, what we believe and who we fall in love with can be diametrically opposed.
 Initially, religion and spiritual beliefs may not be an issue as we are glowing in the early stages of love.
 However, as life continues to march forward, we may discover that conflicts and issues arise because of our spiritual differences.

-Common areas of conflict for couples with interfaith relationships include:-
+Common areas of conflict for couples with interfaith or intercultural relationships include:-

 - how to spend holidays,

 - gender roles and responsibilities,

 - which church or religious events to attend.

 Very often, these couples find that differences about issues related to spirituality overlap into other areas of their life, making religious and spiritual beliefs one of the foundational areas of life for a couple.

 Jacob and Emily met in their early 20s, while they were still at university.
 Jacob was taken with how outgoing and friendly Emily was, while Emily was delighted with the thoughtful and intelligent young man she had met in Jacob.

 Jacob had been brought up in a reformist Jewish home and his mother’s fondest wish was that he would marry a nice Jewish girl from a similar background.
 Even though they were not particularly religious, Jacob had all of the traditional Jewish rituals performed to mark the highlights and transitional rites that came with being Jewish.
 Although he had never really thought about it, he assumed that when he had children they would continue the traditions that he had been brought up with.